An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical properties of quantum trajectories: ergodicity and purification

-While we skip the complete proof of the other side of the equivalence, we discuss one-step and two-step versions of the condition in detail in Sec. \ref{purMK}.
-The discussions in that section correspond to sufficient conditions for which the purification holds true for almost all quantum trajectories.
+While we skip the complete proof of the other direction of the equivalence, we discuss the one-step and two-step versions of the condition in detail in Sec.~\ref{purMK}.
+The discussions in that section correspond to sufficient conditions under which purification occurs for almost all quantum trajectories.
 The proof for the one-step version is given in Appendix~\ref{app:pur}.
-We then provide concrete examples of the presence or absence of purification in Sec.~\ref{purex}.
+We then provide concrete examples regarding the presence or absence of purification in Sec.~\ref{purex}.

-We also note that the condition in Eq. (\ref{eq:Benoist-purification}) is related to the matrix rank of $\hat{\mathsf{M}}_{\bm{b};n}$, while we do not explain mathematical details here.
-Instead, in Sec. \ref{sec:rank-M_purification}, we explain the relation between the purification of $\hat{\rho}_{\bm{b};n}$ and the rank of $\hat{\mathsf{M}}_{\bm{b};n}$ in a physicist-friendly manner.
+We also note that the condition in Eq.~\eqref{eq:Benoist-purification} is related to the matrix rank of $\hat{\mathsf{M}}_{\bm{b};n}$, while we do not explain the mathematical details here.
+Instead, in Sec.~\ref{sec:rank-M_purification}, we explain the relation between the purification of $\hat{\rho}_{\bm{b};n}$ and the rank of $\hat{\mathsf{M}}_{\bm{b};n}$ in a physicist-friendly manner.